Shipping can be a headache.

 Shopify store owners can set different rates for specific shipping zones around the world based on the shipping methods that their stores offer in those regions.
 In your Shopify Admin, click 'Settings' and then 'Shipping' to customize your shipping zone settings.

-If you use Advanced Shopify, you’ll also get access to real-time shipping calculations for major carriers that automatically update to reflect current rates for your products.
+If you use Shopify Shipping in the US or Canada, you’ll also get access to real-time shipping calculations for major carriers that automatically update to reflect current rates for your products.

 Additionally, if you’d prefer to avoid setting up shipping rates altogether, you can use a fulfillment service like ShipWire which is available in the Shopify App Store.
 Fulfillment services handle every aspect of shipping for your business, including calculating shipping rates for your customers in real time.

 5. How do I communicate with manufacturers and suppliers?